 Outdoor Ice Skating Rinks in Chicago

-Below are all the outdoor ice skating rinks in Chicago that are open this winter.
+Below are are the best outdoor ice skating rinks in Chicago.
+Please note that some of these rinks require advance reservations.

 The skating ribbon at Maggie Daley Park in downtown Chicago is one of the most picture perfect spots for ice skating (with great skyline views).
 Its path is twice the length of a lap around a traditional skating rink.

-Cost: Skating costs $5 if you bring your own skates.
-You can rent skates for $16-$20 depending on date.
+Cost: If you bring your own skates, skating is free for the 11 am session ONLY OR $5 + tax for the remaining sessions.
+You can rent skates for $16-$22 depending on date.

 Where: 337 E Randolph St., Chicago, IL 60601